Program Overview

 – Revuelta JL, Buey RM, Ledesma-Amaro R, Vandamme EJ.
 Microbial biotechnology for the synthesis of (pro)vitamins, biopigments and antioxidants: challenges and opportunities.
 Microb Biotechnol.
 2016, 9:564-567.

-UE3.7 Industrial Biotech and Downstream Processing
+UE3.7 Downstream Processing for Industrial Biotechnologies

 Course Objectives: